OVERVIEW OF PREP RESEARCH

 What is PrEP?

-PrEP — Pre Exposure Prophylaxis (PrEP) is a relatively new HIV prevention method where HIV-negative individuals use HIV medication to significantly reduce their risk of becoming infected if they are exposed to the virus.
+Pre-Exposure Prophylaxis (PrEP) is an innovative HIV prevention strategy where HIV-negative individuals take HIV medication to significantly reduce the risk of infection if exposed to HIV.

 How effective is PrEP?